 And that’s what I call The Cycle of Frustration.
-You start out-> get results (definition, weight loss, better fitness, more energy)-> stop exercising-> lose results (bye bye definition, get weight back, your fitness is back to square one, you’re getting tired easily).
+You start out-> get results (definition, weight loss, better fitness, more energy)-> stop exercising-> lose results (bye-bye definition, get the weight back, your fitness is back to square one, you’re getting tired easily).

 And months or years later, when you start out again, you repeat the cycle.

-So how do you break out of this cycle, so that you get to start exercise, and never stop?
+So how do you break out of this cycle, so that you get to start exercising, and never stop?

 Now if you managed to do that, you would actually get to keep the results!
 You would actually get to lose weight and keep it off, feel more energetic, chase after your kids at the park – it’s a no issue for you, climb the stairs to your office together with your fit colleague (again not an issue), and your doctor will be giving you a nod of approval.

 Years later when you’re old, you won’t be worrying about heart disease, stroke, and diabetes the way your peers will.
 Plus you’ll look GREAT!
 And younger!
 You’ll get compliments!
 And your kids will be in shape too – after all, you showed them a good example.